Concrete Cow howto

 Pick a date

 This is actually the hardest part.
 There are quite a few gaming events on throughout they year, so finding a date that's not too close to an existing event can be a challenge.
-Lists of conventions are maintained by Darran Sims and Phil Masters.
-Pick a spot in the calendar and then tell Darran and Phil about it.
-Hopefully, Phil will put it on his webpage, and Darran will post it on just about every BBS going.
+Lists of conventions are maintained by Phil Masters and Dave McAlister at UK Roleplayers.
+Pick a spot in the calendar and then tell Phil and Dave about it.
+Hopefully, Phil will put it on his webpage and Dave will add it to his calendar.
+These guys do a sterling job of making people aware of your event.

 At least at first, stick with a one-day event.
 If you make it longer, you have to start thinking about organising (or at least finding) accommodation, bars, and the like.
 That's just hassle for no guaranteed benefit.
 You can always expand to something bigger and longer later.